-was constructed in early 2010, the remainder of this trail appears on South Mountain maps dating from 1942 and 1964.
-The City of Phoenix contracted the construction of the new part of the trail, from the view point down into Ahwatukee, as part of the "area 620 land acquisition".
-As of June 2011 the 620 trails remain unmarked, so it pays to have a map or GPS while hiking for the first time here.
+Pyramid Trail's southwest portion was constructed in early 2010.
+The remainder appears on South Mountain maps dating from 1942 and 1964.
+The City of Phoenix contracted the construction of the new part of the trail, from the viewpoint down into Ahwatukee, as part of the "area 620 land acquisition".
+As of July 2013, most of the 620 area trails remain unmarked.
+Only the Pyramid and Bursera trails are marked, so it pays to have a map or GPS while hiking here for the first time.

-.
-Another small trail comes in from a trailhead on the right, just keep going straight.
-The now wide trail slowly bends to the north and shortly you will reach an intersection with an east/west old mining road/trail.
+Once on the trail, hike to the north and east as the trail bends around the near ridge.
+After hiking a few minutes, the trail splits at a brown 4X4 post.
+Stay to the right.
+The left fork is the beginning of the Bursera Trail.
+Another small trail comes in from a trailhead on the right.
+Keep going straight.
+The now wide trail slowly bends to the north, and shortly you will reach an intersection with an east/west old mining road/trail.
 Turn right (east).
 You will then pass through two washes over the next half mile or so.
 The trail splits again just after coming out of two washes.